Seven Pitfalls of Relying on rsync to Automate Large File Transfers

 What Does Jet Offer?

-• Lightning-fast acceleration
+- Lightning-fast acceleration

 Jet offers Signiant’s fastest transport yet.
 With multi-Gbps transfer speeds, Jet’s acceleration is immensely impressive, especially for organizations with recurring, time-critical transfers that involve large files moving over long distances.
-On top of all of this, Jet amplifies its efficiency and speed via an intelligent transport mechanism that uses machine learning to optimize performance.
+On top of all of this, Jet amplifies its efficiency and speed via an intelligent transport mechanism that uses machine learning to optimize performance. - Reliability

 With robust visibility features, reporting capabilities, and error notifications, Jet allows businesses to stay on top of their transfers.
 With Checkpoint Restart, any transfer that encounters an interruption will restart from the exact point it left off, saving organizations time and anxiety.
-Its simple, web interface allows operations teams and administrators to see their content moving in real time, detect anomalies, and help diagnose and remedy problems.
+Its simple, web interface allows operations teams and administrators to see their content moving in real time, detect anomalies, and help diagnose and remedy problems. - Enterprise-grade security

 Building on the core Transport Layer Security (TLS) in the Signiant transfer protocol, Jet adheres to the information assurance principle of defense-in-depth, incorporating multiple layers of security controls.
-Trusted across the Media & Entertainment industry and beyond, Signiant was awarded the DPP ‘Committed to Security’ mark for both production and broadcast.
+As a trusted leader in the Media & Entertainment industry and beyond, Signiant successfully completed the Trusted Partner Network’s (TPN) App and Cloud Gold Shield Assessments for its SaaS products. - Easy, secure intercompany exchange

 Because Jet is a cloud-native SaaS solution, deployment and management are a snap.
 Jet is designed to be as intuitive as possible.
 It only takes a few steps to get started: establish endpoints, create routes, and set up transfer jobs.
 Furthermore, it’s easy to implement in organizations of all sizes, and — as enterprises and their content continue to grow — Jet will always help them achieve fast file transfer between as many locations and with as many partners as necessary.

-• Storage independence
+- Storage independence

 In keeping with Signiant’s dedication to ensuring that organizations maintain full control over their own content, Jet offers the benefits of cloud-native SaaS while ensuring that companies are always in charge of their assets and always the owners of their storage.
 Like Signiant’s other solutions, Jet is compatible with on-premises storage from any vendor.